aantron/promise/README.md

 # Repromise

-**Repromise** is an asynchronous programming library that makes your Reason code run everywhere: on the browser or in Node.js, and natively under Linux, macOS, Windows:
+**Repromise** is a promise library that works on all platforms supported by
+Reason: the browser, Node.js, and native Linux, macOS, Windows:

 ```reason
 let () = {